Search Jobs & Internships

 - Utilize LinkedIn to connect to professionals in your field.

 - Join a Fresno State Student Club or Organization which will help provide excellent opportunities to develop leadership skills, network with professional guest speakers and provide community service.
+Visit Fresno State's Engage website for a list of student clubs and organizations.

 - Search online on VolunteerMatch.org or on HandsOn Central California, which offer databases of volunteer opportunities throughout Fresno County.
 Learn about other nonprofits on GreatNonProfits.org.